How I Can Help You

 Simple steps to health and wellness

-I am a catalyst for every client on their personal journey of self-discovery and healing.
+I am a catalyst for every client on their personal journey better health.
 May each person I work with find energy, encouragement, and empowerment!

-I got married and had a kid very young.
-A few years later, I had my second child.
-I “grew up” fast but didn’t really mature.
-I stayed busy trying to be a Stepford wife and mother and a perfect Christian role-model.
-Dieting was more about punishing myself than about wanting to feel healthy.
-I did lose some weight but I was hungry most of the time and unhappy all the time.
+I started a family at a young age and stayed busy trying to be a that perfect "Stepford" wife and mother.
+I did manage to lose some weight but I was hungry most of the time and UNHAPPY ALL THE TIME.
 (I later learned that my chronic unhappiness was actually clinical depression and I was hungry because I wasn’t eating the right kinds of foods for my body type.)

 My perfect world started falling apart when I went through a divorce.
 A few years later, I ruptured two discs in my lower back and began having chronic pain - it hurt to WALK.
 I feared gaining weight because I couldn’t exercise.
 My depression worsened.
 Then I remarried, only quickly to find out that my husband had a drinking problem.
 During this time period, my professional life mirrored my personal life, and I had a number of different unfulfilling jobs.
 I got to the point of exhaustion - I was so tired that during my lunch hour I would drive to a nearby park and sleep for 30-minutes just to get through the day.
 I couldn’t sleep at night; I was exhausted, depressed, and my physical health was worsening.
 I had hit my rock-bottom and didn’t have the energy to pull myself out of that hole.

-One thing I had learned when I’d first started attending a 12-step program was the idea of “Keep It Simple”.
+Somewhere along the way, I heard the idea of “Keeping It Simple”.
 So I asked myself, “What is the most important thing I need to fix now?”
 I decided it was to get some relief from my physical pain.
 During lunch the next day, before taking my nap, I called a chiropractor and made a same-day appointment.
 I felt a little better.
 The next day before my lunchtime nap, I called my family doctor and made an appointment for later that week.
 She prescribed some medication that I needed to pull me out of my depression.
 I started to sleep better at night and have less physical pain.
 My mood improved; I had a little more energy.
 Next I sought out counseling.
 It took about 18-months of different modalities and treatments, but I got out of that hole.
-I continued to ask myself daily “What is the most important thing I need to do just for TODAY that will promote my well-being?” and I continued to take simple, easy steps.
+I continued to ask myself daily “What is the most important thing I need to do just for TODAY to make me feel happy and energized?” and I continued to take simple steps.
 It created a snow-ball effect, in a positive way.

 That was 11 years ago, and today I am happy and energetic and feeling ALIVE.
 My life still continues to evolve and get better.
 I still go through times where I eat too much or strain my back or am too hard on myself, but most of the time I like myself just fine.
-I start every day with mediation and reflection, and I still ask myself, “What do I need to do just for TODAY that will promote my well-being?”
 My life changed, and it all started with a simple step.